aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 #### When to use method references?

 It is prefered to use method reference when possible.
-It is the same and maybe better in terms of efficiency Whenever you can, basically.
+It is the same and maybe better in terms of efficiency.
+Whenever you can, basically.
 Method references are just as efficient, or sometimes even more efficient, than lambda expressions.
 (Behind the scenes, it's more accurate to say lambda expressions are converted to method references than